Posted by Kerry Senior Salon Manager, on

 ▪️ Step three- try to angle the board at 45° for optimum nail filing and encourage your dog to drag their paw all the way down the board.
 Ask for a scratch and reward.

-When you begin training this nail filing technique, it is often best to reward the behaviour you want to see and practise accuracy at a later date to ensure your dog knows what it is you're asking of them.
+When you begin training this nail filing technique, it is often best to reward the behaviour you want to see and practise accuracy later to ensure your dog knows what it is you're asking of them.

-If your dog is showing signs of anxiety or is distressed stop immediately. 🚫
+If your dog is showing signs of anxiety or is distressed always stop the training immediately.
+You can shop our at-home nail trimming products online, or speak to our pet experts about grooming and training.